micro-community/development/onboarding.md

 Skim through the docs at [https://micro.mu/docs/](https://micro.mu/docs/) to get an overview.

+And the design docs in this repo.
 Make a note of missing or stale content.

 ## Walk through examples

 Walk through the examples at [https://github.com/micro/examples](https://github.com/micro/examples)

 - Start with the basic [helloworld](https://github.com/micro/examples/blob/master/helloworld/main.go)
 - See the end to end app example with the [greeter](https://github.com/micro/examples/tree/master/greeter)